 Unfortunately, many leaders make the mistake of not checking in regularly with those on their team that are managers.
 That's a huge mistake.

 As you can see in the chart, a disengaged manager will cause their team to disengage, too.
 That can get very expensive fast both in lost productivity and lots of turnover.

 Support your managers with regular one on ones

 Just because someone was promoted does not mean you can give them less support.
 In fact, they need more help and guidance from you.

 When you abandon your people right when their Task Relevant Maturity is at its lowest, you crush their morale, and hurt they and their team's ability to succeed.
 You can do better.

-[Ed Note: If you're looking for questions to ask in one on ones with an individual contributor, these 101 questions for one on ones can help.]
+[Ed Note: If you're looking for questions to ask in one on ones with an individual contributor, these 1 on 1 Meeting Questions Great Managers ask Their Teams can help.]

 Questions to ask about the Multiplier Mindset